bdslab/STAlign/README.md

 The following <options> can be used:

-    -c,--chkpair                   Check the presence of only standard Watson-Crick and wobble base pairing
-                                   (disabled by default)
+	-cm,--centerofmass                            Calculate the distance
+                                                  matrix with center of
+                                                  mass method
-    -e,--showscores                Show current values of edit scores used for alignment
+	-e,--showscores                               Show current values of
+                                                  edit scores used for
+                                                  alignment
+	-edf,--editdistanceinput <input-folder>       Process the files in the given folder and
+                                                  calculate edit distance
+	-edfm,--editdistanceinputcustom <input-folder> Process the bond files
+                                                  in the given folder and
+                                                  calculate edit distance
-    -f,--input <input-folder>      Process the files in the given folder -h,--help                      Show usage information
+	-f,--input <input-folder>                     Process the files in the given folder
+	-fm,--inputcustom <input-folder>              Process the bond files
+                                                  in the given folder
+	-h,--help                                     Show usage information
-    -i,--info                      Show license and other info
+	-i,--info                                     Show license and other
+                                                  info
-    -n,--useconffile <conf-file>   Use the specified configuration file instead of the default one
+	-n,--useconffile <conf-file>                  Use the specified
+                                                  configuration file
+                                                  instead of the default
+                                                  one
-    -o,--output <file-1 file-2>    Output structure descriptions on file-1
+	-o,--output <file-1 file-2>                   Output structure
+                                                  descriptions on file-1
-                                   and comparison results on file-2 instead
+                                                  and comparison results
+                                                  on file-2 instead of
-                                   of generating the default ouput files
+                                                  generating the default
+                                                  ouput files
+	-t,--threshold <threshold>                    Set a threshold

 # Copyright and License